Brooklyn Immersionists: Biological systems metaphor

+Cultivation of actual living systems

 The cultivation of a culture, however, was not just a project for the human domain.
 Mutual cultivation between humans and other species was not uncommon.
 The New Yorker discussed Lalalandia's night space, El Sensorium which featured a bar "covered with topsoil in which lime-green weeds sprout nurtured by a waterfall".
 The Outpost held gatherings in a rooftop garden which one of its founders, Ruth Kahn had created as a communal oasis.
 In addition to facilitating local video projects, Kahn cultivated living sculpture out of odd mixes of plants.
 Gene Pool, who humorously references social biology in his adopted name, had a history of covering objects such as cars and clothing with living rye grass.
 He joined other Immersionists such as communications artist, Robin Perl and musician and filmmaker, Sasha Sumner in local environmental protests, underscoring the depth of their commitment to local living systems.
-Pool would often attend these events riding a unicycle and wearing a suit made of salvaged cans which the New York Times described as a "rallying cry for recycling".
+Pool would often attend these events riding a unicycle and wearing a suit made of salvaged cans which The New York Times described as a "rallying cry for recycling".
 The author, Matthew Purdy praised Pool's public presence as an extraordinary "ripple in a vast sea of humdrum daily life".